As Elite Campuses Diversify, A 'Bias Towards Privilege' Persists

 Your purchase helps support NPR programming.
 How?

-"There's a difference between access and inclusion," explains Jack, an assistant professor at the Harvard Graduate School of Education, and author of the new book The Privileged Poor: How Elite Colleges Are Failing Disadvantaged Students.
-"Universities have extended invitations to more and more diverse sets of students, but have not changed their ways to adapt to who is on campus."
+"There's a difference between access and inclusion," explains Jack, an assistant professor at the Harvard Graduate School of Education and author of the new book The Privileged Poor: How Elite Colleges Are Failing Disadvantaged Students.
+"Universities have extended invitations to more and more diverse sets of students but have not changed their ways to adapt to who is on campus."

 For his book, Jack profiles low-income students at an unnamed elite college.
 He puts them into two groups: Those coming from prep schools, and those coming from under-resourced public schools.

-In those two groups, he finds key differences, but one common problem: "We have paid less attention to what happens when students get on campus than their moment of entry and where they go once they graduate."
+In those two groups, he finds key differences but one common problem: "We have paid less attention to what happens when students get on campus than their moment of entry and where they go once they graduate."

-Fixing the problem, he argues, means creative and thoughtful solutions, like keeping dining halls and dorms open during holiday breaks – because not every student can afford a ski trip, or even a bus ticket home.
+Fixing the problem, he argues, means creative and thoughtful solutions, such as keeping dining halls and dorms open during holiday breaks — because not every student can afford a ski trip, or even a bus ticket home.

 I spoke with Jack recently about his ideas for improving life — and outcomes — for these students.
 Our conversation has been edited for length and clarity.

 Back in 2015, you wrote an opinion piece about how elite schools were recruiting low-income students from elite prep schools.
-You called those students the "Privileged Poor," which is now the title of your new book.
+You called those students the "privileged poor," which is now the title of your new book.
 How did that come to be?

 I was a Head Start kid who went to public school up to 11th grade, and my senior year was an anomaly in a private school.
 I thought my senior year was just a detour; a one-off.
 But when I got to Amherst College, turns out that prep school was an HOV lane for poor students.

 A lot of my classmates were poor like me, but they went to Andover and Exeter, Saint Paul and Choate.
 All of these boarding schools that I had never heard of.
 They were talking about studying abroad for their junior year to learn the language.
-They were talking about snow tubing trips that the school paid for.
+They were talking about snow-tubing trips that the school paid for.
 In graduate school, we started reading a lot of the sociology of education, and I didn't see my classmates in the literature.

 Your research shows that those students have a different experience on campus than low-income students coming from underserved public schools.
 Can you explain?